 For many, the ringing of bells and the clatter of change in The Salvation Army's now-iconic red kettles signal the start of the Christmas season.
 Together with the Charlotte community, The Salvation Army has provided Christmas for families in need since 1904.
-In 2012, a record 250 families registered for assistance each day.
-From October to the first week of November, the line of families registering their children for the Angel Tree program wrapped around the building of The Salvation Army Christmas Center.
+Each year, a record number of families register for assistance each day.
+From October to the first week of November, the line of families registering their children for the Angel Tree program wraps around the building of The Salvation Army Christmas Center.

 We help single women and women with families with their immediate need of shelter, food, and social services and help them leave the crisis of homelessness and enter permanent, affordable housing through our Rapid Rehousing program and other programs tailored to the needs of individuals and families.